-Distribution: East of the Cascade summits in Washington; Washington south to California, east to Utah and Arizona.
+Distribution: Occurring east of the Cascade crest in Washington; Washington to California, east to the Rocky Mountains.

 Habitat: Meadows and moist, open slopes from the foothills to moderate elevations in the mountains.